A Learning-based Adaptive Compliance Method for Symmetric Bi-manual Manipulation: INTRODUCTION

-In this paper, we propose the Learning-based Adaptive Compliance (\textbf{LAC}) algorithm for symmetric bi-manual manipulation\footnote{For experiment videos and more details, please see our project page at \href{https://sites.google.com/view/lac-manipulation}{https://sites.google.com/view/lac-manipulation}.}.
-The method we propose completes the dual-arm cooperative handling operation with random target positions and the peg-in-hole assembly operation with 2mm clearance in which the two arms hold the same peg.
-The contributions of this paper are as follows: \begin{itemize} \item{We design a novel algorithm framework to complete symmetric bi-manual manipulation based on reinforcement learning.
+In this paper, we propose the Learning-based Adaptive Compliance (\textbf{LAC}) algorithm for symmetric bi-manual manipulation.
+The proposed method addresses the synchronous update of both motion planning and compliant control for bi-manual manipulation.
+Furthermore, it can complete the dual-arm cooperative peg-in-hole assembly operation with a 2mm clearance in which the two arms hold the same peg.
+The contributions of this paper are as follows: \begin{itemize} \item We develop a novel algorithm framework to complete symmetric bi-manual manipulation based on RL.
 The LAC generates the desired trajectory of dual-arm operations, improving motion planning efficiency.
-Meanwhile, it adaptively updates impedance parameters to overcome the poor robustness of impedance control.} \item{We design a centralized Actor-Critic network structure with LSTM networks to achieve cooperative planning and impedance-parameter modification.
-The centralization of the framework is particularly useful in operations requiring high dual-arm synchronization.
-Moreover, results demonstrate that the force trend feature captured by LSTM networks significantly impacts the performance of compliance operations.} \item{Thanks to the efficiency and robustness of LAC, we realize two typical symmetric bi-manual manipulations, the dual-arm cooperative handling operation with random target positions and the peg-in-hole assembly operation in which two arms hold the same peg.} \end{itemize}
+Meanwhile, it adaptively updates impedance parameters to overcome the poor robustness of impedance control.

+\item We design a centralized Actor-Critic network structure to achieve cooperative planning and impedance-parameters modification.
+The centralization of the framework is useful in operations requiring high dual-arm synchronization.
+Moreover, results demonstrate that the force trend feature processed by our network greatly improves the performance of compliance operations.

-The rest of this paper is organized as follows.
-Section II discusses the research related to our work.
-Section III formulates our problem and describes the general workflow for symmetric bi-manual manipulation.
-Section IV describes the proposed method for motion planning and impedance adaptive adjustment based on reinforcement learning.
-Section V details the design of the state space, action space, and reward function in the dual-arm handling and peg-in-hole assembly operations.
-Section VI shows and discusses the simulation results in these two practical operations.
-Finally, Section VII provides conclusions and future research perspectives.
+\item We verify our method on a typical symmetric bi-manual manipulation task, the dual-arm cooperative peg-in-hole assembly operation.
+In both simulation environments and real-world settings, the results further validate the feasibility and robustness of the proposed algorithm. \end{itemize}